grokify/ringcentral-sdk-ruby/docs/usage/answering-rules/Answering-Rules-Call-Forwarding.md

 # Answering Rules - Call Forwarding

 Organizations often wish to programmatically update the RingCentral extension Call Handling & Forwarding rules.
-This can be done using the RingCentral Connect Platform API as desribed below.
+This can be done using the RingCentral Connect Platform API as described below.

 ## Answering Rule Resource